-The Interstate Insurance Product Regulation Commission Office (Compact Office) provides a report of the review of the 2018 certifications for Compact-approved individual long-term care insurance rate schedules.
-Companies have been submitting annual rate certifications since 2012 and triennial rate certifications since 2014.
-This is the inaugural year of this annual report.
+The Interstate Insurance Product Regulation Commission Office (Compact Office) provides a report of the review of the 2019 certifications for Compact-approved individual long-term care insurance rate schedules.
+Companies have been submitting annual rate certifications since 2012 and triennial supporting actuarial memorandums since 2014.
+This is the second year of this annual report.

-This report provides a general overview of the number and status of rate schedules approved by the Compact Office in conjunction with Compact-approved individual long-term care insurance products along with details regarding the review process.
+This report provides a general overview of the number and status of rate schedules approved by the Compact Office in conjunction with Compact-approved individual long-term care insurance products along with details regarding the review process completed for this year's annual rate certifications.
+The 2019 certification review included 71 initial and new business rate schedule certifications, 20 of which were accompanied by triennial supporting actuarial memorandums.
 Each Compacting State will also receive a separate member-only report listing the individual long-term care insurance products approved on the Compacting State's behalf by the Compact Office and detailed information about the associated rate schedule certifications.

 The Rate Filing Standards for Individual Long-Term Care Insurance require a company with an approved rate schedule (whether currently marketed or no longer marketed) to submit an annual certification signed by a member of the American Academy of Actuaries with respect to the sufficiency of the rate schedule.
-Every three years, the company is required to file a triennial certification with an actuarial memorandum describing the assumptions used in the analysis and how they compare to the original pricing assumptions.
+Every three years, the company is required to file a certification with a supporting actuarial memorandum describing the assumptions used in the analysis and how they compare to the original pricing assumptions.
 The annual certification is due May 1st of each year starting in the year after the first full year in which the initial rate schedule was approved.
-The triennial certification is due May 1st of the reporting year starting in the third year (and every third year thereafter) after the first full year in which the rate schedule was approved.
+The triennial memorandum is due May 1st of the reporting year starting in the third year (and every third year thereafter) after the first full year in which the rate schedule was approved.
 Each certification is based on cumulative data pertaining to the rate schedule through December 31st of the calendar year preceding the May 1st submission deadline.

-Each annual and triennial rate certification is reviewed by a Compact Office actuary for compliance with the requirements in Section 3 of the Rate Filing Standards.
+Each annual rate certification and triennial memorandum is reviewed by a Compact Office actuary for compliance with the requirements in Section 3 of the Rate Filing Standards.
 A company must file a plan of action if it is not able to certify to the sufficiency of the rate schedule.

-The Compact Office has reviewed and approved a total of 62 rate schedules, including both initial rate schedules and new business rate refresh schedules, submitted by a total of 25 companies in 45 filings in SERFF.
-Fifty-three percent of these rate schedules are currently marketed while the remaining are no longer being marketed.
-Since 2017, the Compact Office has received two inforce rate increase requests both exceeding 15% and has issued advisory opinions for each.
+The Compact Office has reviewed and approved a total of 71 rate schedules, including both initial rate schedules and new rate schedules for new business (known as "rate refresh"), submitted by a total of 28 companies in 51 filings in SERFF.
+Of these, 35 rate schedules (49%) are currently marketed while the remaining 36 are no longer being marketed or not yet marketed.
+Since 2017, the Compact Office has received two in-force rate increase requests exceeding 15% and has issued advisory opinions for each.
+In 2020, the first two in-force rate increase requests under 15% were filed, covering three rate schedules.
+After careful review and with participating state input, and after providing informational webinars for participating states, two companies received approval for in-force rate increase requests under 15%.